 Make sure that the clinic in which you are receiving anesthesia for your pet has a certified anesthesiologist.

-It is important to ask about the anesthesiologist’s experience in order to make sure that your pet receives the best possible care and attention during their procedure.
+It is important to ask about the anesthesiologist’s experience to make sure that your pet receives the best possible care and attention during their procedure.

 Nine: Are All Veterinary Team Members Trained in Perioperative Care?